 The cannabis industry is currently under strict and often complicated regulations on how and where it can advertise.
 Most traditional forms of marketing and even social media marketing are prohibited or severely limited, so retaining customers once they’ve heard of you is vital.

 Traditional retailers are not nearly as restricted in their marketing efforts as cannabis dispensaries, and they still use loyalty programs.
 For example, Starbucks and Adidas both have comprehensive loyalty programs in place.
 This is a good indicator of just how important they can be for your company’s retention strategy.

 While it is true that loyalty marketing for the cannabis industry is more restricted than others, in the primary markets like California, Washington, Nevada, and Colorado it is almost as unrestricted.

-Restrictions on cannabis loyalty programs in certain markets are due to privacy laws which prohibit dispensary CRM systems and POS software from saving customer contact information for email and SMS marketing purposes.
+Restrictions on cannabis loyalty programs in certain markets are due to privacy laws which prohibit dispensary CRM systems and dispensary POS software from saving customer contact information for email and SMS marketing purposes.
 For example, in Oregon, personal contact information must be deleted after 48 hours.
 This obviously poses a problem for CRM and loyalty programs because it severely limits your ability to communicate with customers.
-However, springbig has solved this problem with the implementation of a dedicated electronic signature (e-sig) application that enables customers to easily opt-in to having their data stored, allowing the dispensary to keep their contact info and remain compliant with all marketing regulations.
+However, Springbig has solved this problem with the implementation of a dedicated electronic signature (e-sig) application that enables customers to easily opt-in to having their data stored, allowing the dispensary to keep their contact info and remain compliant with all marketing regulations.